compuphase/piezo-preamplifier/README.md

 the impedance (piezo bridge pickups are pretty loud already).

-Input impedance is *only* 1M&Omega;, but that is because the bridge pickup that I designed this circuit for has a capacitance of only 2pF.
-Plus, it is for a guitar, so a low bound of roughly 80Hz on the frequency range is fine (it does not have to go down to 20Hz).
+Input impedance is *only* 1M&Omega;, but that is because the bridge pickup that I designed this circuit for has a capacitance of 2pF.
+With an impedance of 1M&Omega;
+the low bound of the frequency range is roughly 80Hz, which is fine for a guitar.

 It is a pretty classic opamp circuit, with the main feature being that it is quite compact (and notably: narrow).
 The idea is to fit this preamplifier into